pramit-marattha/SupabaseEcommerce/README.md

 ## Implementing Incremental Static Generation(ISR)

-Now, if you create a new `product` listing in production and try to access its page, you'll see a `404 error` page instead.
-To see this in action, you need to build your app and run it as you would do in production because, in development, `getStaticProps` runs on every request.
-So, we have different behavior in development, which does not reflect what we would have in `production`.
-So simply, run the following command to serve a production build of your app but before you do so make sure to stop the server.
-If you
+If you try to access a page for a new `product` listing in production, you'll get a `404 error page` instead.
+To see this in action, build your app and run it as you would in production, because `getStaticProps` runs on every request in development.
+So, we have different behavior in development that differs from what we would see in `production`.
+To serve a production build of your application, simply fire up the following command, but make sure to stop the server first.

 ```bash
 yarn build